Savigoyal89/PhotoSite/README.md

-# README
+# PhotoSite

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a simple photo sharing Web site created on Rails.

-Things you may want to cover:
+The website displays photos of the users and at the same time shows the comments posted by viewers.

 * Ruby version

 * System dependencies